giantswarm/aws-pod-identity-webhook-app/CONTRIBUTING.md

 ### Chart repo

 Now, it's time to create our "chart repo" and reference the code we have in "upstream copy".
-Go to `github` and create a new repo using the `ginatswarm-template-app` template.
+Go to `github` and create a new repo using the `ginatswarm-aws-pod-identity-webhook-app-app` aws-pod-identity-webhook-app.
 I've created
 <https://github.com/giantswarm/loki-app>.

 Clone this repo to your local machine and setup "upstream copy" as remote to track: